The ocis init Command

 Container Orchestration

-When using Container Orchestration like with Docker Compose or Kubernetes with Helm Charts, the ocis init command MUST NOT be used and all configuration parameters must be handed over either via environment variables and/or via the Helm Chart / yaml files.
-Use the provided Helm Charts as your configuration base and adjust for Docker Compose as needed.
+When deploying via Kuberentes and Helm Charts as described in Container Orchestration you can run the ocis init command once to get the minimum configuration parameters, but any configuration must be handed over either via environment variables and/or via the Helm Chart / yaml files!
+Use the provided Helm Charts as your configuration base and adjust as needed.

 Whenever there is a change in the existing configuration, independent of whether ocis init was run before, ocis init will: